plan5/remarkable-gocryptfs/README.md

 PSA: A toltec package for gocryptfs is currently in the toltec testing branch: [Link to toltec](https://github.com/toltec-dev/toltec/)

 It has also turned out that rM1 does not have the needed fuse module built into the kernel.
-It has to be built separately.
-The instructions for this are not included here but the package is also in the making: [Fuse kernel module for rM1 PR to toltec testing](https://github.com/toltec-dev/toltec/pull/331/)
+It has to be built separately or install it from toltec (the package is called fuse)

 ### Install go
 [SSH into your device](https://remarkablewiki.com/tech/ssh) and have wireless enabled and connected.